jrodriigues/pico-clock/README.md

-This is the project repo that contains files for a personalised multi-function clock alarm using RPi Pico microcontroller.
+# Project repo that contains files for a personalised multi-function clock alarm using RPi Pico microcontroller. #

 ***
 ## Equipment used: ##